wing5wong/artisan-whs-static/source/_events/2020-09-09_māori-language-week.md

 ---
 Tēnā koutou katoa.
 Greetings to you all.

-This week is te wiki o te reo Māori/Māori language week and here at Whanganui High School we will be supporting this kaupapa with a couple of different activities.
+This week is Te Wiki o te Reo Māori/Māori Language Week and here at Whanganui High School we will be supporting this kaupapa with a couple of different activities.

 First break Monday-Thursday in Te Wehi gym we will be running ngā taonga tākaro/traditional Māori games, like poi toa, rakaunui and many more, for anyone who would like to take part.